-Getting a “page not found” or 404 error when you try to access Dynamics 365 (online).
+Your users get a “page not found” or 404 error when they try to access Customer Engagement apps.

-All of your users are unable to sign in to your organization.
+Your users cannot sign in to your organization.

-Your users can sign in, but can’t save their changes.
+Your users can sign in, but cannot save their changes.

 How do I find out about service incidents?

-If you open a case to report a service incident, a Microsoft customer support representative will call your Dynamics 365 admin and follow up with an email when the service incident is resolved.
+If you open a case to report a service incident, a Microsoft customer support representative will call your Customer Engagement apps admin and follow up with an email when the service incident is resolved.